normanjoyner/containership.cli/docs/_pages/installation.md

 ## From Source

-You can also clone the repo locally and manually install and run the client from source:
+You can also clone the repository locally and manually install and run the client from source:

 ~~~bash
 git clone https://github.com/containership/containership.cli